OneGrep/typescript-sdk/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to [INSERT YOUR SECURITY EMAIL HERE].
+Instead, please report them via email to support@onegrep.dev.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 Please include the following information in your report:

-* Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
+- Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
-* Full paths of source file(s) related to the manifestation of the issue
+- Full paths of source file(s) related to the manifestation of the issue
-* The location of the affected source code (tag/branch/commit or direct URL)
+- The location of the affected source code (tag/branch/commit or direct URL)
-* Any special configuration required to reproduce the issue
+- Any special configuration required to reproduce the issue
-* Step-by-step instructions to reproduce the issue
+- Step-by-step instructions to reproduce the issue
-* Proof-of-concept or exploit code (if possible)
+- Proof-of-concept or exploit code (if possible)
-* Impact of the issue, including how an attacker might exploit it
+- Impact of the issue, including how an attacker might exploit it

 ## Preferred Languages